Lorentz-violating electrodynamics: Vacuum dispersion

 Lorentz violation with $d \neq 4$ can lead to frequency-dependent light speeds.
-To search for this effect, researchers compare the arrival times of photons from distant sources of pulsed radiation, such as GRB or pulsars.
+To search for this effect, researchers compare the arrival times of photons from distant sources of pulsed radiation, such as gamma-ray bursts or pulsars.
 Assuming photons of all energies are produced within a narrow window of time, dispersion would cause higher-energy photons to run ahead or behind lower-energy photons, leading to otherwise unexplained energy dependence in the arrival time.
 For two photons of two different energies, the difference in arrival times is approximately given by the ratio $\Delta t = \Delta v L / c^2$, where $\Delta v$ is the difference in the group velocity and $L$ is the distance traveled.
 Sensitivity to Lorentz violation is then increased by considering very distant sources with rapidly changing time profiles.
-The speed difference $\Delta v$ grows as $E^{d-4}$, so higher-energy sources provide better sensitivity to effects from $d>4$ Lorentz violation, making GRB an ideal source.
+The speed difference $\Delta v$ grows as $E^{d-4}$, so higher-energy sources provide better sensitivity to effects from $d>4$ Lorentz violation, making gamma-ray bursts an ideal source.

 Dispersion may or may not be accompanied by birefringence.
 Polarization studies typically achieved sensitivities well beyond those achievable through dispersion.
 As a result, most searches for dispersion focus on Lorentz violation that leads to dispersion but not birefringence.
 The SME shows that dispersion without birefringence can only arise from operators of even dimension $d$.
 Consequently, the energy dependence in the light speed from nonbirefringent Lorentz violation can be quadratic $E^2$ or quartic $E^4$ or any other even power of energy.
 Odd powers of energy, such as linear $E$ and cubic $E^3$, do not arise in effective field theory.